mutinhiri/school-library-ruby/README.md

 # OOP School Library

-> This project implements classes and objecys in Ruby, Implementing encapsulation and inheritance features
+> This project implements classes and objects in Ruby, Implementing encapsulation and inheritance features

 ## Getting Started